 WARNING: Anyone who uses Fixed Mode is responsible for the performance characteristics of the SDMS.
 Selection of C and M must be based on sound scientific and clinical evidence.
+WARNING: 'Fixed Mode' should only be used by personal understanding the principles and limitations of tensors are provided by the set of tensors.

-WARNING: 'Fixed Mode' should only be used by personal understanding the principles and limitations of transcutaneous PCO2 monitoring (2.4.1, 2.4.2).
+limitations of transcutaneous PCO2 monitoring (2.4.1, 2.4.2).